- Are there initiation fees to join the union?

 - What is the difference between being a member and not?

-- How can I apply for the Medical Assistance Fund?
+- Can I apply for the Medical Assistance Fund?

-- How can I apply for a grant from the Professional Development Fund?
+- Can I apply for a grant from the Professional Development Fund?

 - Who do I turn to if I have a problem?